Ask the Experts

-Before you submit your question to us, we invite you to search through our list of answers to previous questions.
+Before you submit your question, we invite you to search through our list of answers to previous questions.
 Or, you might search for the answer to your question in our other posted materials by browsing the different categories and FAQs.

-If you have a radiation safety question that we have not already addressed, please submit it to us through our questions page.
+To submit your question, simply visit our Ask a Question page.
+Our expertise is limited to radiation safety issues.
 We do not answer questions that are not in the field of radiation safety.
 We also cannot provide medical advice and we do not answer homework questions.

-We have an experienced editor in charge of each category (topic) in our field.
-When a question is submitted and it is appropriate for us to answer, this topic editor either answers the question or assigns it to an expert in that subject area.
+We have an experienced editor in charge of each category in our field.
+When a question is submitted, the topic editor either answers the question or assigns it to an expert in that subject area.
 You always receive a personal email response to your question.
 If the topic editor decides your question is of general interest, it will be posted on our website (excluding your name).
-You can find out about our editors and see their photos on our Meet the "Ask the Experts" Editors page.
+You can learn more about our editors and see their photos on our Meet the "Ask the Experts" Editors page.

 We invite you to explore another website that we sponsor that is dedicated to public education.
 This site (www.radiationanswers.org) presents scientific and objective information about radiation in an easy-to-read format.